Jujubalandia/AMYNK/README.md

 - Multi lingual voice interface
 - Auto detect language end to end of the user interaction (phone, objects, etc)
-- Fast
+- Can schedule times to take medicine
-- Simple interaction
+- Can remember when the user need to take the medicine

 ## Demos